sarabjottt/instagram-feed/README.md

 # instafeed
-Embedding Instagram images dynamically to website
+A simple customizable Javascript to embed Instagram images dynamically on a website.